Public Governance, Performance and Accountability Rule 2014 section 16EA(e)

 An entity’s performance measures must include measures of the entity’s outputs, efficiency and effectiveness, if these are appropriate measures of the entity’s performance in the context of its purposes or key activities.

-In some cases, it may be appropriate to use a proxy measure.
-A proxy measure is an indirect measure of the activity which is strongly correlated with the activity to measure effectiveness and/or efficiency of the activity.
 For example, this may occur when data is not available or cannot be collected at regular intervals, or when the cost of gathering and analysing information is prohibitive or outweighs the potential benefits of collecting and reporting on it.

-Where impact of activities is difficult to assess, output measures may be an appropriate assessment proxy for whether services have reached their intention, at the right time and cost.
+Where the impact of activities is difficult to assess, output measures may be an appropriate assessment proxy for whether services have reached their intention, at the right time and cost.

 If proxy measures are used, it is good practice for entities to include in their corporate plan an explanation of why they are being used and demonstrate why the proxy measure is suitable.